andersjInentri/PVBattery/README.md

 - **Temperature** Hourly value.
 Outdoor temperature precipiation in Celcius.
 Lower impact on PV Power.
 - **Condition** Hourly value.
 Precipation of an overall weather condition.
 This value is taken from the symbol, used on the html, and translated in to a number.
 - **Sun elevation** Hourly value.
 The suns vertical elevation from my address.
 Has a significant impact of PV Power.
 - **Sun azimuth** Hourly value.
 The suns horizontal direction from my hous, think compass direction.
 Has a significant impact of PV Power.
-This is an issue because it goes from 360 to 1 in south, it is re-calculated to cosinus and sinus.
+This is an issue because it goes from 360 to 1 in south, it is re-calculated to cosinus and sinus in order to be useable.
 - **Is daylight** Quarterly Value (another source than Sun Position!).
 Can be 0 or 1.
 - **Power from Solar Panels** Quaterly value that HA writes at the actual time it has happened.
 This means that the value is 0 when the row is created but filled in at the actual date and time it has occured.